-

 Date published1959-07-22

-Modern state and main tasks of improvement of ore stripping and release during development with mass collapse
+Modern state and main tasks of improvement of ore stripping breaking and release draw during development with mass collapse caving

 - Authors: